weipin/Cycles/docs/auto_retry.rst

 controlled by the property `RetryPolicyMaximumRetryCount` of Session.
 There is one exception -- if the property `solicited` of `Cycle` is true, Cycles will keep trying for any error until it receives the content.

+There is also a delay before a new retry can be attempted.
+The interval is controlled by property `retryDelay` of Session.